Hubertus Knabe

 Hubertus Knabe (born 1959) is a German historian and was the scientific director of the Berlin-Hohenschönhausen Memorial, a museum and memorial in a notorious former Stasi torture prison in Berlin.
-Knabe is noted for several works on oppression in the former communist states of Eastern Europe, particularly in East Germany.
-He early became involved with Green politics, and was active in the Green Party in Germany.
+Knabe is noted for several works on oppression in the former Communist states of Eastern Europe, particularly in East Germany.
+He became involved with green politics, and was active in the Alliance '90/The Greens.

-Life
+Early life and career

 Knabe's parents fled East Germany in 1959, and Knabe was born that year and grew up in Unna, North Rhine-Westphalia.
 His father was the noted ecologist Wilhelm Knabe, later a co-founder and chairman of the German Greens.
-Knabe was active in the peace movement, and in 1978, he founded a committee in support of Rudolf Bahro, a German philosopher imprisoned in East Germany.
+Knabe was active in the peace movement, and he founded in 1978 a committee in support of Rudolf Bahro, a German philosopher imprisoned in East Germany.
 Because of his political activities, he was declared persona non grata in East Germany between 1980 and 1987.
 Knabe served as press spokesman of the Green Party in Bremen from 1983.
 He obtained a doctoral degree in history at the Freie Universität Berlin.
 From 1992 to 2000, he worked in the research department of the Federal Commissioner for the Stasi Records.
 In 2001, he was appointed scientific director of the Berlin-Hohenschönhausen Memorial.

 Political views

-Knabe is committed to a consistent work on coming to terms with the crimes committed by East German government: "Not until the Communist dictatorship is as firmly in mind in Germany as the criminal regime of the National Socialists will we really have succeeded in coming to terms with the legacy of Stasi minister Erich Mielke".
+Knabe is committed to not allowing the crimes committed by the East German government to be forgotten.
+He said: "Not until the Communist dictatorship is as firmly in mind in Germany as the criminal regime of the Nazis will we really have succeeded in coming to terms with the legacy of Stasi minister Erich Mielke."

-Knabe has called for a more outspoken anti-communism in German society, and has particularly called upon the SPD party to identify with its anti-communist tradition and oppose PDS, democratic socialist successor of Marxist–Leninist SED, as part of its reformist legacy.
-He has pointed out that social democrats were the first victims of the communist dictatorship in East Germany.
+Knabe has called for a more outspoken anti-communism in German society, and has particularly called upon the Social Democratic Party of Germany (SPD) party to identify with its anti-communist tradition and oppose the Party of Democratic Socialism (PDS), a democratic socialist successor of the ruling Socialist Unity Party of Germany (SED), which was Marxist–Leninist, as part of its reformist legacy.
+He has argued that SPD members were the first victims of the Communist dictatorship in East Germany.
 According to Knabe, "every democrat is an anti-communist".

-Under pretext of criticizing East German regime, Knabe promotes pro-business and anti-socialist views.
-In a blog post, he criticized Red–red–green coalition of Berlin state government for getting influenced by extremism of Die Linke, which he alleged to be consisted of former SED and Stasi personnel that bring back the old regime to the city-state.
+With the avowed intent to call the East German regime to account, Knabe supports pro-business and anti-socialist views.
+In a blog post, he criticized the red–red–green coalition of the Berlin state government for what he described as kowtowing to the extremism of The Left party, which he alleged to be riddled with former SED and Stasi personnel intent on bringing back the old regime to the city-state.